wtPLSQL/wtPLSQL/docs/README.md

 Because all testing with wtPLSQL is for driven by custom PL/SQL packages, a [Best Practices page](Best-Practices.md) has some guidance for creating Test Runner packages.

-The [About wtPLQSL page](About-wtPLSQL.md) has more information about the history and testing methodology of wtPLSQL.
+The [About wtPLSQL page](About-wtPLSQL.md) has more information about the history and testing methodology of wtPLSQL.

 ## wtPLSQL Definitions